 Ask yourself: what does the worker have to do to satisfy the learning objective?
 Once you know that, you can create a proper assessment.
 The assessment, obviously, must determine if the employee can satisfy the learning objective.

-Because when you’re all done, there must be a direct relationship between the learning objective, the training material, and the assessments, as shown below.
-That’s what we mean by “fidelity.”
+Because when you’re all done, there must be a direct relationship between the learning objective, the training material, and the learning assessments, as shown below.

 Let’s consider this example: the learning objective says a worker has to “perform a machine change over.”
 You think about it, and you decide to create a question that presents the worker with each step of the process and asks the worker to “drag” the steps into the correct order, from first to last.